Home | News | Books | Speeches | Places | Resources | Education | Timelines | Index | Search

 Library of Congress

 President Lincoln Lies in State at the White HouseOn Tuesday morning, April 18, 1865, soldiers opened White House gates to receive an immense crowd stretching for blocks in downtown Washington.
-From 9:30 a.m. to 5:30 p.m. the shocked and grieving public filed past President Lincoln's open coffin in the first official mourning event after his assassination.
+From 9:30 a.m. to 5:30 p.m., shocked and grieving citizens filed past President Lincoln's open coffin in the first official mourning event after his assassination.
 Newspaper reporters estimated the number of visitors at 20,000 to 30,000 or more.
 So many had to be turned away that officials scheduled another public viewing at the Capitol two days later.

 Mourners generally waited two to six hours before entering the grounds from the west side.
 As they approached the portico they could not miss the huge columns draped in black mourning cloth.
 Once they reached the East Room, they passed by the body and left through an open window on the north side.
 Egress through windows over an outside platform was common practice during large White House events of the era.
 Members of the Veterans Reserve Corps guarded approaches to the grounds.